Skip to Content

 Toiletries

-We have one wash bag for the whole family where all toiletry items (tooth brushes, toothpaste, shampoo, shower gel, etc).
+We have one wash bag for the whole family where all toiletry items (toothbrushes, toothpaste, shampoo, shower gel, etc).
 Shower blocks / bars are more space efficient than bottles.

 Ladies, consider travelling with a menstrual cup, rather than relying on tampons and sanitary pads.
-Not only is this better for the environment, but the menstrual cup takes up a lot less space, and you don’t need to worry about trying to put tampons whilst travelling.
+Not only is this better for the environment, but the menstrual cup takes up a lot less space, and you don’t need to worry about trying to use tampons whilst travelling.

 Medical kit